 However, once we siblings scattered across the globe, my cravings for perfectly thick and fluffy pancakes did not wane.
 So when my sister decided to come visit me here in Paris, I told her she could stay with me so long as she arrived with baking powder and maple syrup in tow.
 I wanted to do a thorough step by step analysis of the pancake-making process.
 A few bags of flour and jugs of lait ribot later, here are the very, but not overly, detailed secrets of her genius. —charticus

 I was really excited to test this recipe because I've been looking for a way to make pancakes that are a little fluffier than my standby's.
 So I tested them with my multigrain mixture (white whole wheat flour, wheat germ, ground up oats and corn meal), and I'm happy to say that it worked like a dream.
 This is the perfect Breakfast for Dinner recipe.
 You start everything when you get home from work, and let the batter rest while you put on comfy clothes. charticus gives three tips that she calls "genius," and this really is a genius recipe--brilliant, easy, great results. —drbabs

-- 2.25 cups Flour (All-purpose in North America, type 65 in France)
+flour (all-purpose in North America, type 65 in France)

-- 2 tablespoons Melted butter (at room temperature)
+melted butter (at room temperature)

 buttermilk (or lait ribot in France, or your own homemade version using vinegar)

 - Melt your butter in the microwave and put it on the counter.
 Take your buttermilk out of the fridge, measure it, and leave it on the counter.
 Proceed to wait agonizingly as they both come to room temperature.
 If you are still wearing party clothes from the night before, now is a good time to change.

 - In a large bowl, mix your dry ingredients using a fork until they are well incorporated, about 30 seconds.
 GENIUS TIP #1: shape the dry ingredients into a well, like you would if you were making pasta, or a sandcastle.
-Dig a hole in the ingredients and shape some wall around it.
+Dig a hole in the ingredients and shape some walls around it.
 Put the water on for coffee.

 - In a smaller bowl, whisk the melted butter, eggs, and buttermilk together until well combined, then pour the mixture into your dry ingredient well.
 GENIUS TIP #2: use a wooden spoon to gently combine the wet and dry ingredients until there are just a few little pockets of flour left.
 Do not overmix.
-You should hear some very quiet sizzling, this is a magic recipe after all.
+You should hear some very quiet sizzling—this is a magic recipe after all.
 Drink some coffee.